jjvanzon/JJs-Reference-Architecture/layers.md

 The *platform-specific* code concerns itself with `MVC`, `HTML` and `Razor`, while the *platform independent* code is unaware of which presentation technology is used.

 That means that we can use the same kind of application logic for multiple presentation techniques, such as offering an application both *web* based as well as on *Windows*.
-This helps give us the flexibility to deploy apps on *mobile* platforms using the same base techniques as we would use on *Windows* or *web*.
+This helped give us the flexibility to deploy apps on *mobile* platforms using the same base techniques as we would use on *Windows* or *web*.

 Business Layer
 --------------

-`< ...
-TODO: Clarify each term in the diagram. >`
 `< TODO:  It is sometimes unclear whether to redirect to aspects.md, patterns.md or apis.md.
 Though I might repeat something in this section, redirecting to another article for more info. >`
 `< TODO: Some details might belong in a different article. >`
+`< TODO: More clariying sentences. >`
 `< TODO: More links. >`

 <img src="images/business-layer.png" width="357" />